Ensuring Proper Testing, Performance, and Compliance

-With 25 years’ experience in the payroll field, Surety’s consultant reduced his 40-step process to a new, equally effective, 15-step process.
+With 25 years of experience in the payroll field, Surety’s consultant reduced the original consultant’s 40-step process to a new, equally effective, 15-step process.
 Using her new testing protocol, she was able to make up for the time the previous consultant had lost and complete all testing by the project’s original deadline.
 Once she had finished verifying that the new build could be approved, the company successfully went live with V8.0.

 Better Speed, Improved Efficiency: Implementing Kronos Workforce Record Manager